UltraEngine/Documentation/CPP_PluginSDK.md

 | [SaveTexture]() | Saves an image to memory in a specific format. |
 | [Cleanup]() | Called after load and save commands to free allocated resources. |

-A package plugin is different in that it must contain a set of commands in order to work:
+A package plugin must contain all of the following commands:

 | Function | Description |
 | ---- | ---- |